sarganar/I7-Spanish/README.md

-infsp7
+INFORM 7 in Spanish
 ======

-Inform 7 Spanish Libs
+This branch contains the Spanish Libs for Inform 9.3 (6M62 Edition - 2015 dec)

 Edición 6M62 (Diciembre 2015)